 All paragraphs under the Arrest and Detention Policies and Practices require supervisory review and command review when violations of policy are discovered.
 On August 7, 2012, Administrative Message (Teletype 12-066) mandated 12-hour work shifts for police officers in the field and the holding facilities.
-However, sergeants and higher level ranks remain on eighthour shifts.
+However, sergeants and higher level ranks remained on eight-hour shifts.
 Since adequate supervisory and command review has been major issues for compliance purposes, it appears that consistency of supervision for field personnel could jeopardize DPD's ability to monitor subordinates' activity.
+As a result of meetings with the Chief and DPD personnel a decision has been made for all patrol entities to revert back to the eight-hour shift schedule.
+In addition to the eight-hour shifts, a 10-hour power shift will be instituted at all precincts/districts (Administrative Message, Teletype 13-0977, issued September 16, 2013).